wangziqi000/audio-super-resolution-tf2.0/README.md

 ## Notes
-This project is cloned from https://github.com/kuleshov/audio-super-res, the credits belongs to V. Kuleshov et. al.
+This project is cloned from https://github.com/kuleshov/audio-super-res, the credits belongs to V. Kuleshov et. al.<br>
-Ziqi is working to make it adaptive to Tensorflow 2.0 The final goal is make the model applicable to his "UWB Audio Retrival Project"
+Ziqi is working to make it adaptive to Tensorflow 2.0.
+The final goal is make the model applicable to his "UWB Audio Retrival Project".

 The following readme is adapted from that of the original author: